Flux trapping in NbTiN strips

 \section{Number of vortices above the threshold field}

-In this section, we focus on the behavior of vortices as a function of applied field beyond $B_m$ as additional vortices are trapped in the strips during cooling.
-Fig.~\ref{fig:fig4} shows the number of vortices extracted from images as a function of field for strips with width ranging from 5 to 40 $\mu m$ in S1 and S2.
-At high fields, the number of vortices increases linearly with the applied field, but the slope is lower than the slope expected for adding one vortex per $\Phi_0$ threading the total area $A$ of the strip, i.e. $N = (A/\Phi_0) B$.
+In this section, we examine the behavior of vortices as a function of applied field beyond $B_m$ as additional vortices are trapped in the strips during cooling.
+Figure \ref{fig:fig4} shows the vortex number, extracted from images, for strips with widths between 5 and \SI{40}{\micro\meter} in samples S1 and S2.
+As labeled in Figure \ref{fig:fig4}, the data exhibit several regimes (i) a shallow tail at low fields, where vortices appear gradually, (ii) a steep increase in vortex number, and (iii) a slower linear increase in vortex number at higher fields.
+A shoulder occurs when transitioning from (ii) to (iii), where the slope softens marked with black arrows in a few curves in Figure \ref{fig:fig4}.
+Regime (i) is only observed for sample S1, and a kink is visible when transitioning from (i) to (ii).
+The slope in regime (iii) is smaller than the slope expected for adding one vortex per $\Phi_0$ threading the area $\mathcal{A}$, i.e., $N = (\mathcal{A}/\Phi_0) B$.
+Aside from the shallow tail in regime (i) in S1, the vortex numbers in both samples are nearly identical.

-Approaching $B_m$ from above, we observe a shoulder in the curves for the 5, 7, and 10 $\mu$m strips and a subtler feature for the 20 $\mu$m strip.
-As the field is lowered further, the strips for S2 show a sharp drop to zero vortices, whereas S1 exhibits a kink for the 5 to 7 $\mu$m strips, followed by a shallow tail before reaching zero.
-Aside from the shallow tail in S1, the number of vortices for both samples are nearly identical.